theodi/firetruck/README.md

 ## Credits
+Mr Gee
+Bring Me My Firetruck (the New Jerusalem?)
+2019 - 2020 Animation of William Blake’s Jerusalem running through the 24 official languages of the European Union with Welsh and Scots Gaelic via Google Translate

-The work was commissioned by ODI's [Data as Culture](culture.theodi.org) programme for the latest curatorial theme: Copy That?
+The work was commissioned by ODI's [Data as Culture](culture.theodi.org) programme for the curatorial theme: Copy That?
 Surplus Data in an Age of Repetitive Duplication curated by Hannah Redler Hawes, Julie Freeman and Anna Scott.
-Exhibition opened Feb 2020, curtailed due to COVID-19.

 Producer: Julie Freeman [Translating Nature](translatingnature.org)
 Technical: Stephen Wolff [Maxgate Digital](maxgatedigital.com)